AhmedShawkyAhmed/AhmedShawkyAhmed/README.md

 - 🔭 I’m currently working on My Personal Projects
 - 🌱 I’m currently learning Flutter
-- 🤔 I’m looking for an Internship or Job as a Flutter Developer
+- 🤔 I’m looking for an Internship or part-time Job as a Flutter Developer
 <br/>

 ## Github Stats